 What Is The Difference Between A Barcode, QR Code, And RFID?

-RFID or radio-frequency identification is a unique technology which, similar to scannable codes, inscribes information in tags.
+RFID, or radio-frequency identification, is a unique technology that, similar to scannable codes, inscribes information in tags.

 It requires a reader to access the information and complete the necessary process.